hkalic/IB2Excel/README.md

 PS:
 - this is old project made with Delphi
-- exe file starts (surprisingly) but it won't work without BDE allready installed
+- it won't work without BDE allready installed
 - don't ask for VCLs